oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 ### `ltx-video-ugc-multishot.json` — ComfyUI, LTX-2.3 multishot UGC reel (GPU)

-Same image and bucket behavior, but builds a 15-shot vertical reel (704×1280, 5 s per shot) with one consistent character.
-Ships two workflows:
+Same image, bucket behavior and **the same generator** as the product template — both workflows embed the identical `Image to Video (LTX-2.3)` subgraph (22B dev fp8 + distilled LoRA, base pass at 360×640, `LTXVLatentUpsampler`, then a refine pass at 720×1280), so shot quality matches.
+It builds a vertical reel one 720×1280 / 5 s shot at a time.
+Ships two
+workflows:

 - `workflows/ocean_ugc_multishot.json` — renders one shot per Run.
 - `workflows/ocean_ugc_assemble.json` — concatenates rendered shots into one reel.

-Upload a person photo and/or a product photo — both optional, prompt-only also works — type one prompt per line into the shot-list box, then click **Run**.
-Each Run renders the shot at the current shot index and the index advances automatically, so review the clip before running the next.
-Don't like a take?
-Set the index back to that shot's number and Run again — SaveVideo appends a counter rather than overwriting, so both takes land in the bucket and you choose which to use at assembly time.
+Three inputs, following what the reference-image tools converged on: a **first frame** (optional — a character photo; with none, flip *No character image* and the style prompt builds the character instead), a **style box** holding everything that must not change between shots (who the character is, wardrobe, room, lighting, palette, camera look), and a **scene box** holding only what does (action, camera move, dialogue, ambient sound).
+Keeping the style box byte-identical across runs is what holds the reel together — so it is a separate box from the scene text rather than something you retype and drift.

+Click **Run** for a clip, edit the scene box, Run again.
+Clips save to the bucket root with ComfyUI's own save counter — `shot_00001…`, `shot_00002…` — so re-takes never overwrite and you pick the good ones at assembly time.

+**Frame chaining.** Every run also drops that clip's last frame beside it as `lastframe_…png`.
+Refresh, pick it in *First frame*, and the next shot starts exactly where the last one ended — identity carried in pixels rather than in prose, which is what the reference-image tools rely on and what text-only character descriptions cannot do.
+Re-pick the original photo instead whenever you want a hard cut to a new setup.

+Mechanically: the generator subgraph exposes its decoded frames as a second `IMAGE` output alongside `VIDEO`; `GetImageSize` → `a - 1` → `ImageFromBatch` takes the final frame and `SaveImage` writes it.
+It costs one PNG per run and needs no interaction — and because the bootstrap points ComfyUI's `--input-directory` and `--output-directory` at the same bucket root, the PNG shows up in `LoadImage`'s dropdown with no copying.

-Clips save to the bucket root as `shot_00.mp4`, `shot_01.mp4`, etc. Once every shot looks good, switch to the **Assemble reel** workflow, pick the shots to use in its `LoadVideo` slots, and Run — it concatenates them (image + audio) into one clip inside ComfyUI, no external editor needed.
+Once every shot looks good, switch to the **Assemble reel** workflow, pick the clips in its `LoadVideo` slots, bypass the slots you don't need, and Run — it concatenates them (image + audio) into one clip inside ComfyUI, no external editor needed.

-The shot index wraps at the shot count, so a run past the last line starts again at line 0.
-Update *Shots in list* if you change how many lines are in the shot list.

 ## The shared bootstrap (`ltx-video-ugc-bootstrap.sh`)